Home 9 Arts & Entertainment 9 Visual Arts 9 Leonetto Cappiello’s Coffee Advertising Posters

 Leonetto Cappiello (1875–1942) is often called “the father of modern advertising” as a result of the revolutionary design aesthetic he brought to early 20th-century advertising posters.
 Although he was also recognized as an outstanding painter, illustrator, and caricaturist, Cappiello is most celebrated for his poster art.

 Cappiello’s posters were markedly different from the previously dominant Art Nouveau style.
 In 1904, art critic Christian Brinton recognized the novel modern aesthetic and technique of Cappiello’s work.
 In Brinton’s view, Leonetto Cappiello possessed “a keener psychology and a crisper, more straightforward method than any of his colleagues.”
-Writing about his caricatures, Brinton said, “facial characteristics and conformation of figure are reduced to their slenderest terms; nothing superlative is admitted and nothing essential is omitted.”
+Writing about his caricatures, Brinton observed that “facial characteristics and conformation of figure are reduced to their slenderest terms; nothing superlative is admitted and nothing essential is omitted.”

 This could equally describe Cappiello’s posters.
 He created vibrantly colored, dynamic images, often on black or monochromatic backgrounds that made the central image “pop.”
 Cappiello’s posters immediately grabbed the viewer’s attention.
 They were the perfect advertising and brand-building medium for the fast-paced society of the new century.